 With a Business Contract Hire agreement, some points to consider would be:

 - You will not own the car.
+The legal owner of the vehicle will be the Funder, who you will make your monthly finance payments to.
 Your business will, however, be the registered keeper

 - You must have fully comprehensive insurance.
-You are responsible for this and must have cover in place, for the correct use, for the duration of the lease agreement
+You are responsible for this and must have an appropriate insurance policy in place, for the correct use, for the duration of the lease agreement

 - You are limited on your mileage.
 When you take out your contract, you will agree to a contract mileage allowance (this is divided out into annual amounts for pricing purposes).
 If you go over this contracted allowance, you will be charged an over-miles charge – which is expressed in your contract as “pence-per-mile” – as a lump sum at the end of your contract